 If the HumanCentiPad taught us anything, it’s that Terms and Conditions are important.
-Terms and Conditions or, sometimes referred to as Terms of Service, are a legal contract between you, the website or application operator and the visitor or user.
-Terms and Conditions state the rules.
+Terms and Conditions or, sometimes referred to as Terms of Service, state the rules to using your website or application.

 What are some advantages to having Terms and Conditions?